keithjgrant/Taming-CSS/Selectors & Specificity/chapter2.md

 Before we look at more examples of rulesets, let's learn how to link the CSS to the HTML.
 There are three ways to do this: inline, a `<style>` tag, and a `<link>` tag.

 With **inline** styles, declarations are applied directly to an HTML element using the `style` attribute.
 For example: `<p style="color: red;">`.
 Since this is done explicitly on an element, no selector is needed to target an element.
 Typically, inline styles are not preferred, because they do not provide for code reuse.
-They are also highly specific, meaning they are difficult to override (See chapter 3 for more on Specificity).
-When you use JavaScript to dynamically add styles to the document, you will typically be adding inline styles.
+They are also highly specific, meaning they are difficult to override.

 A `<style>` tag is used to specify styles for the current document.
 It should be placed inside of the `<head>`: